Paltalk to Host First Quarter 2022 Earnings Results Conference Call on Tuesday, May 10, 2022 at 4:30pm ET

-JERICHO, NY, May 04, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Paltalk, Inc. (Nasdaq: PALT) (“Paltalk,” the “Company,” “we,” “our” or “us”), a leading communications software innovator that powers multimedia social applications, is pleased to announce that it will host its first quarter 2022 earnings results conference call on Tuesday, May 10, 2022 at 4:30pm Eastern Time.
+Jericho, NY, May 05, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Paltalk, Inc. (Nasdaq: PALT) (“Paltalk,” the “Company,” “we,” “our” or “us”), a leading communications software innovator that powers multimedia social applications, is pleased to announce that it will host its first quarter 2022 earnings results conference call on Tuesday, May 10, 2022 at 4:30pm Eastern Time.

 Paltalk CEO Jason Katz and CFO Kara Jenny will discuss the Company’s quarterly results for the three months ended March 31, 2022 and address shareholder questions.